glwagner/glwagner.github.io/_pages/about.md

 I study the Earth's ocean, its physics and motion, and the infinite entanglement of its eddies, turbulence, currents, and waves.
+I do a lot of math, write code that runs on supercomputers, and occasionally go to [sea] (but not often).
 I love to learn and to teach, to think about past and future, and to run, climb, ski, and explore the landscapes of Earth.

 **Long ago**, I spent most of my childhood in a suburb outside Boston, Massachusetts.